Infrastructure Asset Management System

 - Reduced chance of unplanned outages and faster turnaround of repairs when they occur – as an example, knowing the location of a pipe and having quick access to information about its attributes make it possible to know exactly what supplies are needed to make the repair where the repair crew should begin digging

-What to Look for in an Infrastructure Asset Management System
+What to Look for in an

-An infrastructure asset management system is only as good as its features.
-It needs to be able to serve multiple roles, adapt to changing circumstances, and have a clean and accessible interface.
-The included features determine what the system can actually do and, by extension, how much control an operator has over their assets.
+Infrastructure asset management software is only as good as its features.
+It needs to be able to serve multiple roles, adapt to changing circumstances, and have an easy, user friendly interface.
+Some features that utility operators should consider when choosing an asset management system include:

 - GIS/Mapping integration – helps operators knowing where assets are at all times